Top Twenty Reasons to support the Constitutional Amendment

 3. The property tax caps will be able to withstand legal challenge.

-The 1% - 2% - 3% legislative property tax caps caps in the 2008 property tax relief bill are blatantly unconstitutional if the constitutional amendment referendum does not pass on November 2, 2010.
-Without the constitutional amendment, property tax cap opponents can successfully sue to overturn the legislative caps because they conflict with the "uniform and equal rate of property assessment and taxation" requirement in Article 10 Section 1 of the Indiana Constitution.
+The 1% - 2% - 3% legislative property tax caps caps in the 2008 property tax reform program are blatantly unconstitutional because they conflict with the "uniform and equal rate of property assessment and taxation" requirement in Article 10 Section 1 of the Indiana Constitution.

 4. Property tax deductions and credits will be protected from legal challenge.

-b.
-The "uniform and equal rate of property assessment and taxation" constitutional clause that will allow the courts to overturn the property tax caps will also eliminate the following homeowner property tax deductions: $45,000 homestead standard, 35% supplemental standard, mortgage, 65 or over, blind or disabled, partially disabled veteran - service connected, disabled veteran, rehabilitation, solar energy, wind-powered devices, hydro-electric power device, geothermal energy.
+c.
+The "uniform and equal rate of property assessment and taxation" constitutional clause that will allow the courts to overturn the legislative-only property tax caps will also ELIMINATE the following homeowner property tax deductions that shift property taxes away from homeowners: $45,000 homestead standard, 35% supplemental standard, mortgage, 65 or over, blind or disabled, partially disabled veteran - service connected, disabled veteran, rehabilitation, solar energy, wind-powered devices, hydro-electric power device, geothermal energy.

 (b) A provision of this section permitting the General Assembly to exempt property from taxation also permits the General Assembly to exercise its legislative power to enact property tax deductions and credits for the property.
 The General Assembly may impose reasonable filing requirements for an exemption, deduction, or credit.